codefellows-seattle-301n9/01-mobile-first/README.md

 ├── index.html
 ├── styles
 │   ├── base.css
-│   ├── fonts
-│   │   ├── icomoon.eot
-│   │   ├── icomoon.svg
-│   │   ├── icomoon.ttf
-│   │   └── icomoon.woff
-│   ├── icons.css
 │   ├── layout.css
 │   └── modules.css
 └── vendor
     └── styles
+		    ├── fonts
+		    │   ├── icomoon.eot
+		    │   ├── icomoon.svg
+		    │   ├── icomoon.ttf
+		    │   └── icomoon.woff
+		    ├── icons.css
         └── normalize.css
 ```

---
+---

 ## User Stories and Feature Tasks

-*As a user, I want to have an application that looks good, is easy to use, and is updated often, so that I want to come back and use it frequently.
+*As a user, I want to have an application that looks good, is easy to use, and is updated often, so that I want to come back and use it frequently.*

 - Working from the provided comp images, write CSS such that the browser rendering matches the images as closely as possible.
 - Utilize the icon fonts located in `styles/icons.css` for navigation features as shown in the comp images.